-18. The Authority measures and manages its exposures to treasury management risks using various indicators which can be found in Appendix B. There is an exception that the Council is exposed to higher degree of interest rate fluctuation than anticipated in the treasury strategy, the rationale of which is explained in that appendix and reflects primarily the volume of net investments being undertaken at the moment.
+18. The Authority measures and manages its exposures to treasury management risks using various indicators which can be found in Appendix B. There is an exception that the Council is exposed to higher degree of interest rate fluctuation than anticipated in the treasury strategy, the rationale of which is explained in that appendix and reflects primarily the updated interpretation of the Council's LOBO loans as 'variable' interest' loans and volume of net investments being undertaken at the moment.
 But other than that, the Authority has complied with the Prudential Indicators for 2021/22, set in March 2021 as part of the Treasury Management Strategy.
+Appendix B sets out more detail here.